 If you’re planning to start a blog or launch a website, you’ll need a web hosting company.
-When it comes to making a choice, I suggest you choose Bluehost.
+When it comes to making a choice from the many available options, I suggest Hostinger.

 Not only does the company provide excellent speed and uptime reliability, but it also offers a free domain name for the first year.

 Get your domain and hosting set up in one fell swoop with Hostinger.
 You still have to pay for hosting (which you can lock in for under $3 per month), but you get the domain name for free.

 You can create a Hostinger account and sign up by clicking here.
 With the easy guided setup, the whole process just takes a couple of minutes.

 After that, you’ll have hosting, a domain, and a basic website ready to go.

 If your budget is really tight at the moment, you can also consider using a free subdomain.

 This is where website builders like WordPress and Wix come into play.
 The only catch is that, instead of having a simple .com site like mine (NeilPatel.com), you‘ll have something like

 yourusername.wixsite.com/yoursiteaddress or yourdomainname.wordpress.com.

 This isn’t an ideal situation.
 Some downsides of not having a clean .com include: